-With the application of BMPs and design features to reduce runoff, erosion, and potentially associated nonpoint source pollution to downstream waterbodies would minimize cumulative effects to water quality.
+The application of BMPs and design features to reduce runoff, erosion, and potentially associated nonpoint source pollution to downstream waterbodies would minimize cumulative effects to water quality.
 Based on information contained in the Hydraulic Fracturing White Paper, adequate water supply to support well development exists.
 The act of leasing would have negligible impacts to water resources.
-Alternative 2 is not expected to have foreseeable impacts to water resources or contribute to trends in the area that may impact water resources.
+Neither Alternative 2 nor Alternative 3 is expected to have foreseeable impacts to water resources or contribute to trends in the area that may impact water resources.

-4.3 Greater Sage-Grouse
+3.3 Greater Sage-Grouse